-The Sonoma County Winegrape Commission provides ongoing targeted education on a variety of vineyard practices.
-Many of these meetings support the Code of Sustainable Winegrowing program.
+Sonoma County Winegrowers provides ongoing targeted education on a variety of vineyard practices and sustainability.
 Grower meetings on topics like Integrated Pest Management (IPM), Sustainable Winegrowing Practices and water conservation are offered throughout the growing season.
 These informal meetings offer interaction with experienced growers, professional speakers and experts from UCCE and UC Davis.
 Meetings include grower-to-grower exchange of ideas and practical information including using biological controls in the vineyard, i.e. owl boxes, monitoring for the Glassy Winged Sharpshooters (GWSS), Vine Mealybug, European Grapevine Moth or the latest bug du jour, and providing various vineyard resources.
+Please check our News & Events section for the latest and browse this section for resources helpful to winegrowers.

 Phone your UC Cooperative Extension Farm Advisor (Rhonda Smith) at (707) 565-2621.
 Another useful source is the UC publication “Grape Pest Management” ($70 plus tax) available through the Cooperative Extension Office.
 Also, for identification of grape pests, contact the Sonoma County Agricultural Commissioner’s office at (707) 565-2371.